 A few years ago I presented a webinar called Math Problem Solving: Once a Day, the Easy Way, but after reading Mathematical Mindsets, I knew it was time to update that presentation with these new research-based practices.
 I asked Dr. Boaler for permission to include information and strategies from her book in my webinar, and she graciously agreed.

-My new webinar is titled Math Problem Solving: Mindsets Matter to reflect the emphasis on growth mindset research and its implications for math instruction.
-To learn more, download the webinar note-taking handouts and take a look.
-The live webinar has ended, but you can sign up for the replay below.
+My new webinar, Math Problem Solving: Mindsets Matter, focuses on growth mindset research and its implications for math instruction.
+Interested?
+Download the webinar note-taking handouts and watch the replay .